 This collection includes a variety of designs and sizes that optimally complement your specific area.
 Enhance your home with certified sound-absorbing wall tapestries that not only look great but also serve a functional purpose.

-Each textile artwork naturally absorbs sound textile material on a natural way, as acoustic damping material made from recycled jeans was used during manual production.
-This environmentally friendly mechanical recycling technology breaks down jeans into fibers and removes non-textile components, resulting in sustainable and high-quality acoustic solutions.
+Each textile artwork naturally absorbs sound, as acoustic damping material made from recycled jeans is used during manual production.
+This environmentally friendly mechanical recycling technique breaks down jeans into fibers and removes non-textile components, resulting in sustainable and high-quality acoustic solutions.

 With our bright acoustic tapestries, you can redesign your interiors and create a harmonious ambiance.
 These artworks delight your senses and simultaneously contribute to a great living environment.